This is the first article in a 3 part series on the use of activity logs in WordPress.

 WordPress started as a simple blogging platform.
 However nowadays it has become a fully fledged Content Management System (CMS).
 The tens of thousands of plugins available on the WordPress repository and its multi user capabilities allows WordPress to power any type of modern multi user website.

-As a matter of fact WordPress is used to power some of the most popular news and eCommerce websites, customer and user portals, data sharing websites and much more.
-Latest statistics from W3Tech show that WordPress powers 33% of the websites on the internet.
+As a matter of fact, WordPress is used to power some of the most popular news and eCommerce websites, customer and user portals, data sharing websites, and much more.
+The latest statistics from W3Tech show that WordPress powers 39% of the websites on the internet.

 The Need for the WordPress Audit Trail